 As a curator, Kashmere has created programs and exhibitions for La Cinematheque quebecoise in Montreal, the Museum of Modern and Contemporary Art in Strasbourg, New York's Eyebeam Center for Art and Technology, Light Cone in Paris, TIFF Cinematheque and Vtape in Toronto, the Seoul Film Festival, Portland's Cinema Project, the D.U.M.B.O.
 Arts Festival in Brooklyn, Synoptique Film Journal, MOCA Cleveland, the Winnipeg Cinematheque, the VIA Festival of Music & New Media, and Pittsburgh Filmmakers' 3 Rivers Film Festival.
 His curatorial projects include the touring expanded cinema installation and DVD-format catalog, Industry: Recent works by Richard Kerr; the multi-part film series, The Road Ended at the Beach and Other Legends: Parsing the "Escarpment School"; and the touring retrospective Arthur Lipsett: About Time, which traveled to venues in France, Belgium, England, and Canada.
 In addition, he contributed an entry on Lipsett to the Senses of Cinema “Great Directors” section, and also provided archival research for the NFB documentary, The Arthur Lipsett Project: A Dot on the Histo-Map (2007).
 He is currently co-editing a book on Lipsett's films and life titled Strange Codes.

-Kashmere's writing has appeared in journals, magazines, and anthologies such as The Canadian Journal of Film Studies, Millennium Film Journal, Take One, ESSE, The Films of Jack Chambers, The Encyclopedia of the Documentary Film, Synoptique, Senses of Cinema, Offscreen, A Microcinema Primer: A Brief History of Small Cinemas (edited by Andrea Grover and Ed Halter), and the forthcoming anthology Coming Down from the Mountain: The Other Face of the Summit Series (edited by Brian Kennedy).
+Kashmere's writing has appeared in journals, magazines, and anthologies such as The Canadian Journal of Film Studies, Millennium Film Journal, Take One, ESSE, The Films of Jack Chambers, The Encyclopedia of the Documentary Film, Synoptique, Senses of Cinema, Offscreen, A Microcinema Primer: A Brief History of Small Cinemas (edited by Andrea Grover and Ed Halter), and the forthcoming anthology Coming Down the Mountain: Rethinking the 1972 Summit Series (edited by Brian Kennedy).
 In every city he's lived in, Kashmere has generated a cultural impact, developing numerous collaborative arts initatives over the past decade.
-He was a founding director of The Antechamber Art Gallery & Cinematheque, a non-profit organization dedicated to the support of emerging independent artists and filmmakers, and Syracuse Experimental, a collective film and media workshop.
+He was a founding director of The Antechamber Art Gallery & Cinematheque, a non-profit organization dedicated to the support of emerging independent artists and filmmakers, and Syracuse Experimental, a grassroots film and media collective.
 He is also the Founding Editor and Publisher of INCITE Journal of Experimental Media.
 Kashmere holds an BA in Film & Video Studies from the University of Regina, as well as an MA in Film Studies and an MFA in Studio Arts from Concordia University in Montreal.
 Kashmere has taught film and video production at Concordia University's Mel Hoppenheim School of Cinema and in the Cinema Studies Program at Oberlin College.